YudaiTSUTSUMI/multiPhysicsSWInterFoam/README.md

   <img src="docs/images/FOWT.png" width="65%">
 </p>

-## multiPhysicsSWInterFoam
+## multiCoastFoam
-multiPhysicsSWInterFoam is a solver for a wide range of coastal and ocean engineering problems.
+multiCoastFoam is a solver for a wide range of coastal and ocean engineering problems.

 The solver enables flexible coupling between a two-dimensional shallow water equation (SWE) solver and a three-dimensional Navier–Stokes (NS) solver, allowing the simultaneous simulation of